COMMON QUESTIONS

 To start, we hook a large vacuum and hose to both the cold (return) and hot (supply) sides of your ductwork system separately.

-The main ducts are then "air-scrubbed" with a high pressure air tool called the Scorpion Predator Air Whip which thrashes around and blows high pressure air inside the ductwork to dislodge and blow any remaining dust and debris into the vaccum.
+The main ducts are then "air-scrubbed" with an assortment of high pressure Scorpion Predator air whips which thrash around while blowing high pressure air inside the ductwork to dislodge and blow the dust and debris towards the high powered vaccum.

 Our vacuum is equipped with a state-of-the-art HEPA MERV 17 filtration filter which ensures that 99.97% of the dust collected (down to 0.3 microns in size) will be captured by the vaccum.
 The vacuum literally cleans the air.

-When used properly, the deep cleaning provided by this whip system and vacuum can clean your ductwork to a like-new condition.
+When used properly, the deep cleaning provided by this system can clean your ductwork to a like-new condition.

-Taking pictures of the job as we go allows us to inspect the quality of our work.
-We always make sure to inspect everything we clean to ensure we didn't miss any dust or dirt.
+Taking pictures of the job as we go allows us to inspect the quality of our work, and lets you see the work we've done.
+We will always make sure to inspect everything we clean to ensure we didn't miss any dust or dirt.

 How do you clean furnaces?